Solar-network/docs/docs/desktop-wallet/support/troubleshooting.md

 !!! success

-    Tip: Enter your SXP Address at [explorer.solar.org](http://explorer.solar.org) to verify balances and transactions.
+    Tip: Enter your SXP address on <a href="https://solarscan.com" target="_blank" rel="noopener noreferrer">solarscan.com</a> to verify balances and transactions.

 ## Wallet Issues